 - Agents with dimmed pictures have the ticket open, but have navigated away from it.

 You'll also see the agent collision message in the ticket summary pop-up that is displayed when you hover over a ticket in a view with your mouse.

-Using the Play button
+Using Play mode